ifm/ifm3d/examples/logging/logging.md

 :::
 :::{warning}
-Due to a known issue with the third party tool pybind11, the user needs to ensure that the instance of the logger is kept alive.
+Due to a known issue with the third party tool pybind11, the user needs to ensure that the instance of the logger is kept alive throughout the whole execution of the script.
 :::
 ::::
 ::::{group-tab} C++